 1. Identify why you want to work with digital healthcare

 The first question you should ask yourself before you start planning your new business is why do you want to offer online consultations.
 Do you want to reach out to more patients?
 Do you want to increase accessibility?
 Do you want to give the patients more influence?
 Which point is most important?
 The answers will prove to be very helpful in your planning.

 Having a strategic plan for digital transformation is important, especially when it comes to choosing a system or planning out your resources, but start on a small scale – test, evaluate, adjust and build on previous experience.
 Otherwise, you may risk ending up with a project that is way too large, which can hinder your launch.
 To begin with, select 1 to 4 operations of your business and a number of people per selected operation who should initially offer a digital service, e.g. video consultations.

-Would you like to know more about what to think about before getting started with your virtual clinic?
-Read our guide!
+Would you like to know more about what to consider before getting started with your virtual clinic?

 3. Set specific targets for your project

 To be able to measure progress, you need to set specific targets, regarding the number of video consultations, for example.
-Specify the number of video consultations you want to provide within a given time period and what feedback you want to receive from the patients in the evaluation of the online consultation.
+Specify the number of video consultations you want to provide within a given time period and what feedback you want to receive from the patients in evaluating the online consultation.